khenriks/mp3fs/README.rst

 Introduction
 ------------

-MP3FS is A read-only FUSE filesystem which transcodes audio formats (currently FLAC) to MP3 on the fly when opened and read.
-This was written to enable me to use my FLAC collection with software and/or hardware which only understands MP3. e.g. gmediaserver to a netgear MP101 mp3 player.
+MP3FS is a read-only FUSE filesystem which transcodes audio formats (currently FLAC) to MP3 on the fly when opened and read.
+This was written to enable me to use my FLAC collection with software and/or hardware which only understands the MP3 format e.g. gmediaserver to a Netgear MP101 MP3 player.

-It is also a novel alternative to traditional mp3 encoder applications.
+It is also a novel alternative to traditional MP3 encoders.
 Just use your favorite file browser to select the files you want encoded and copy them somewhere!

 How it Works
 ------------

 When a file is opened, the decoder and encoder are initialised and the file metadata is read.
-At this time the final filesize can be determined as we only support constant bitrate (CBR) mp3.
+At this time the final filesize can be determined as we only support constant bitrate (CBR) MP3 files.

 As the file is read, it is transcoded into an internal per-file buffer.
 This buffer continues to grow while the file is being read